TeaspoonTDA/github_collaboration/README.md

 ### Committing and pushing changes in git

-Once you've made progess you'd like to save on a branch, you need to *commit* your changes, which saves them to the branch and allows you to save them on the repository on the github servers for other people to access, review, and approve merges.
+Once you've made progress you'd like to save on a branch, you need to *commit* your changes, which saves them to the branch and allows you to save them on the repository on the GitHub servers for other people to access, review, and approve merges.
 To see what changes are available to be committed, you can check the status:

 ```
 git status